Anastasia-psy/statsAndBooze/README.md

 #> [1] "2023-04-28" "2023-04-29" "2023-04-30"
 ```

-Finally to define the date for a beer you need the function
+Finally, to define the date for a happy hour, you need the function
 `decide_happy_hour()`, which takes the output of the function
 `parse_dates` as input.
 In case there are several dates when all the
 participants are available, the function returns the nearest suitable
 date.
-See the exampel below.
+See the example below.

 ``` r
 dates <- list(